sebastiantoh/tp/docs/UserGuide.md

 * The index must be a positive integer 1, 2, 3, …​

 Examples:
-* `meeting list 5` followed by `meeting delete 2` deletes the 2nd meeting that is associated with the 5th contact in StonksBook.
+* `meeting list c/5` followed by `meeting delete 2` deletes the 2nd upcoming meeting that is associated with the 5th contact in StonksBook.

 #### Analysing meetings: `meeting stats`
 Analyses the meeting data and visualises the statistical result.